-trongyloides stercoralis is a soil-transmitted intestinal nematode.
-Its clinical spectrum varies from subclinical to lifethreatening disseminated infection.
-Endogenous autoinfection is a unique feature in strongyloidiasis that may result in a long-lasting infection.1 In the immunocompetent host, cellmediated immunity plays a role in regulating the population density of adult worms in the intestine.
-Once the immune system gets compromised, even one adult female can multiply rapidly leading to accelerated autoinfection and/or dissemination.2 Administration of corticosteroids regardless of dose, duration, or route has been described as a risk factor for strongyloidiasis.3 Dexamethasone therapy, due to its powerful anti-inflammatory effects, has been widely used for the management of hospitalized patients with severe COVID-19 as it showed a survival benefit.4 In Oman, the prevalence rate of S. stercoralis is 3% according to studies done in 2013.5 We reported a case of strongyloidiasis with cholestasis post a course of steroid therapy for the management of severe COVID-19 infection.
+Strongyloides stercoralis is a soil-transmitted intestinal nematode.
+Its clinical spectrum varies from subclinical to life-threatening disseminated infection.
+Endogenous autoinfection is a unique feature in strongyloidiasis that may result in a long-lasting infection.
+In the immunocompetent host, cell-mediated immunity plays a role in regulating the population density of adult worms in the intestine.
+Once the immune system gets compromised, even one adult female can multiply rapidly leading to accelerated autoinfection and/or dissemination.
+Administration of corticosteroids regardless of dose, duration, or route has been described as a risk factor of Strongyloidiasis.
+Dexamethasone therapy, due to its powerful anti-inflammatory effects, has been widely used for the management of hospitalized patients with severe COVID-19 as it showed a survival benefit.
+In Oman, the prevalence rate for Strongyloides stercoralis is 3% according to studies done in 2013.
+We reported a case of strongyloidiasis with cholestasis post a course of steroid therapy for the management of severe COVID-19 infection.